No One Gets Out Alive – Review

 Lots of Exposition

 Thanks to plenty of that trademark Netflix horror movie exposition, it becomes clear that Ambar gave up much of her life to care for her ailing mother.
-She is now living a life of pure whimsy working cash in hand factory jobs, having no social life, being moved on from awful accommodation to awful accommodation, and generally enjoying the average experience most of Gen Z can look forward to after Covid and the current world conflicts raise the prices of literally everything (Sorry – A Millennial who at least got to grow up in the hope filled 90s).
+She is now living a life of pure whimsy working “cash in hand” factory jobs, having no social life, being moved on from awful accommodation to awful accommodation.
+And generally enjoying the average experience most of Gen Z can look forward to after Covid and the current world conflicts raise the prices of literally everything.
+(Sorry – A Millennial who at least got to grow up in the hope filled 90s).

 Ambar manages to find some accommodation in an old house converted into apartments run by a man called Red (Marc Menchaca) and his brother.
 The only other occupant is a young woman who, like most people in her situation would do, spends her nights crying in her room.
 Perhaps she just noticed the price of fuel?

-Ambar, on her quest to obtain false identification documents so she can take a job with her Uncle’s firm, suffers a number of setbacks that lead to her becoming increasingly depressed and isolated.
+Ambar, on her quest to obtain false identification documents so she can take a job with her Uncle’s firm.
+Suffers a number of setbacks that lead to her becoming increasingly depressed and isolated.
 Added to this is the ever present grief from losing her mother and the strange happenings she is beginning to notice in her new home.
 Ambar spots things out of the corner or her eye, experiences unsettling events and hears unusual noises.
 Are the things she is seeing a result of her mental state or something more sinister?

 Pretty Cookie Cutter

 I am sure you get the picture, this is all pretty standard stuff and hard to recommend off the back of the horror element.
 I feel like I have seen this type of movie hundreds of time.
-The predicament of the main character, Ambar, is actually the only thing setting No One Gets Out Alive apart from similar haunted house movies and may justify a watch on its own as you really don’t see this theme a lot in horror.
+The predicament of the main character, Ambar, is actually the only thing setting No One Gets Out Alive apart from similar haunted house movies.
+And may justify a watch on its own as you really don’t see this theme a lot in horror.

 The drama element of No One Gets Out Alive is well constructed and very well acted.
 Cristina Roldo is more than capable of carrying the bulk of the movie and does a decent job of conveying emotion through many scenes that feature no character interactions or dialogue.
 It is easy to become invested in her struggles and you genuinely want to see what will happen next.